j0fiN/ColorRecommender/README.md

 - 2 depicts okay
 - 3 depicts good

+And the user gets their favorite color in few generation cyles.
+(minimum of 10 generation required)
 ### Use cases
 This project is mainly developed to show **Dynamic Model Training** and **Deployment of ML Models To Production**.